quicbit-js/qb-json-tokv/readme.md

     // means:

     for contexts (none, in-array and in-object)
-        for positions (before-first-valueue and before-valueue)
+        for positions (before-first-value and before-value)
             for token ('[')

                 allow transition to state:

-                    in-array, before-first-valueue
+                    in-array, before-first-value

     // and this mapping: